-Your home’s GPS (voiced by Ryan Reynolds)
+Your home’s GPS (VOICED BY

 By this stage, you would have seen and heard the word ‘plan’ a million – maybe even a billion times.
 Block plan.
 Home plan.
 “Let’s make a plan.”
 If the word ‘plan’ has lost all meaning, dw, we’re about to inject some serious dreaming back into working drawings … aka, plans.